 - Stir in sugar; cook 5 minutes or until caramel begins to brown.

-- Stir in butter, cinnamon, nutmeg and molasses until well blended.
-(Whisk to avoid clumps.)
+- Stir in butter, molasses, cinnamon and nutmeg, whisk well to avoid lumps.

 - Recipe type: Desserts

 - Cuisine: French

 - Calories: 420